aregtech/areg-sdk-tools/README.md

 1. Service Interface designer;
 2. Log viewer.

-> 💡 This project is under development and not ready yet.
+> [!IMPORTANT]
+> 💡 This project is under development and not ready yet for the use.
+Currently it is actively modified to create a `Service Interface` document.
+Welcome to join the project.
+Pick up any unassigned ticket you'd like to fix.
+Write a short message to assign the ticket to you.
+Since the application is very specific and designed for the `areg-sdk`, you'd have many questions.
+Feel free to ask any question.